 - How to fit an acrylic bath panel

 - How to fit a wooden bath panel

 For the purposes of this how-to guide, we’ll be looking at fitting bath pillar taps, however, the instructions can be used to fit a bath mixer tap too.

 What are bath pillar taps?

 A pillar tap is a single tap that supplies either hot or cold water.
-Nearly all pillar taps come as a pair.
+Pillar taps usually come as a pair.

 Bath pillar taps are larger than basin pillar taps as they are required to deliver a very large volume of water quickly, in order to fill up your bath.

 Always unpack your taps immediately after delivery.
 Check for any damage or faults as it’s better to find them now, rather than during installation.

 Always turn off your water at the mains before attempting any DIY in the bathroom.